subspace/protocol-specs/docs/decex/permissioned_evm.md

 - `Anyone`: any account can create signed contracts, and unsigned contract creation is allowed.
 - `Accounts(list)`: a list of Ethereum Account IDs that can create contracts.
 If the list is empty, all contract creation transactions are rejected.

-If no list has been set, anyone is allowed to create contracts by default.